artisawesm/initialize/README.md

 6. initialize:?    - help menu

 # Listen!
-This toolkit is currently under development and it's on its alpha state, but I'm doing my best to apply more functionalities so it can be used in any form of development.
+This toolkit is currently under development and it's on its alpha state, but I'm doing my best to integrate more functionalities that can make this toolkit usable in any web development situation.

+I'm open for suggestions!

 # ======================================